everx-labs/DeBot-IS-consortium/DateInput/README.md

 struct Date:

-    day: uint8 - number of the day.
+    day: uint8 - index of the day within a month.
 Must be in range [1, 31].

     month: uint8 - number of month.
 Must be in range [1, 12].